exercism/blog/posts/september-2024-restructure.md

 Erik has been an absolute critical part of Exercism's growth and success over the last few years.
 He's also been a wonderful colleague and friend, and I'll really miss working alongside him.
-It goes without saying that I'm incredbily grateful to Erik for all his hard work and support.
+It goes without saying that I'm incredibly grateful to Erik for all his hard work and support.
 And I know many of you will feel the same (if so, please reach out and tell him!)

 Erik's a die-hard Exercism fan, and he's going to continue as a senior maintainer of a few tracks, and he'll hold onto his super-admin privileges, but the plethora of hidden (and often a bit boring) things that he does day-to-day need to get spread across the organisation.